Reconsidering Pedagogic Use of the Ramban Al Hatorah

 RECONSIDERING PEDAGOGIC USE OF THE RAMBAN AL HATORAH

 The importance of the Ramban al hatorah can not be overstated.
-Whatever approach one takes to Tanakh, be it peshat, midrash, kabbalah, philosophy or halakhic analysis, the Ramban’s commentary is an indispensible aid.
+Whatever approach one takes to Tanakh, be it peshat, midrash, kabbalah, philosophy, or halakhic analysis, the Ramban’s commentary is an indispensable aid.
 The Rav, Rav Soloveitchik, went so far as to suggest that studying Ramban al hatorah ought to be an integral part of the curriculum of the Yeshiva University smikha program[i].
 While this did not happen, it indicates the degree of significance that the Rav felt that Ramban served in the understanding of Humash.

 I would like to examine three pedagogical uses of the Ramban al Hatorah which I believe are not currently being maximized.[ii]
 Those uses are

 c] Studying Ramban’s understanding of certain passages of Navi.